 A lot of the recipes we post include fresh, handmade pasta.
 I am sure that many people reading this know how to make it, but we are posting this here so we can refer to it in other recipes.
-You will need a pasta rolling machine.
+You will need a pasta rolling machine for flat pasta, and an extruder for tube pastas.

 We keep our recipes simple and deliverable in a British kitchen, but for pasta there are some things to note to ensure success.
 Firstly you need proper, farm-fresh, free-range hens eggs with very orange yolks.
 This is not only a better egg, but it also imparts a yellow colour to the pasta.
 Pale eggs will give you essentially white pasta.
-Nige gets his eggs from the doorstep of Adrian Burt in Whaley Bridge.
-Adrian’s eggs are acquired from Good News Eggs, which are produced as part of a convict rehabilitation project under the aegis of the local Good News Church.
+Nige gets his eggs from Farm Girl at New House Farm, The Wash, Chapel-en-le-Frith.

-It helps if you use your bowl shape.
+To mix the pasta, it helps if you use your bowl shape.
 Weigh the dry ingredients out into a dessert bowl, tip the bowl out onto your surface, and use the base of the bowl (twist it) to create a well for the eggs.
 Once the eggs are cracked into the well, use a dough cutter to do the initial mixing (use a chopping action before pressing) before getting your hands in.
 This is way less messy than just going for it with your phalanges.
 Italian mamas will want to shoot me and bury me in the olive orchard for that.
 They prefer to tickle the flour into the eggs with their fingers from the get go.
+If you are really lazy, you can just mix the dough in a stand mixer with a dough hook.

 Once you have a ball of pasta that, when prodded, returns its shape, you ought to wrap it in clingfilm and chill it in a fridge for at least 10 minutes before shaping.
 This relaxes the gluten and makes the pasta more workable.
 After this, quarter your pasta ball, and take one quarter and roll it a bit with a rolling pin to enable the pasta machine to accept it easily.
 Now work your pasta as you require, keeping any remaining pieces in the clingwrap.